lucas-diedrich/snakemake-learning/README.md

 ## Installation

-**The instructions were minimally modified to enable useres with mamba installataons to follow along**
+**The instructions need to be minimally modified to enable users with mamba installations to follow along.
+Please use the branch _mamba-local_ and follow along the installation instructions on that branch, if you do not have `conda` available on your system**

 1. Using the command line, go into your favorite directory (`cd /path/to/my/favorite/directory`)